Integration Guide

 Getting all comments from a Reddit post sounds simple.
 It’s not.

-Reddit’s own API and JSON endpoints truncate comment trees by design.
+Reddit’s approved OAuth API truncates comment trees by design.
+Its legacy unauthenticated JSON endpoints did the same before Reddit broadly blocked them on May 30, 2026.
 Deeply nested replies are replaced with "more" stubs — placeholder objects that say “there are more comments here, make another request to fetch them.”
 A popular post with 500 comments might return 50 top-level comments on the first call, with dozens of "more" stubs hiding the rest.

 If you need the full comment thread — for analysis, archiving, sentiment analysis, or feeding into an AI — here’s how to actually do it.